Cash Buyer. No Extension Required.

 Below 60 Years

 Below 60 years, conventional sales are very rare.
-The lease extension cost under the Leasehold Reform, Housing and Urban Development Act 1993 becomes significant, and the marriage value (the uplift the freeholder receives on extension) starts to add a further layer of cost.
+Lease extension premiums under the Leasehold Reform, Housing and Urban Development Act 1993 are substantial at this length, and marriage value (which has applied since the lease dropped below 80 years) has grown materially by this point.
 Many sellers at this length have been unable to sell for years.

 This is where we add the most value.
 We buy with no preconditions, assess the freeholder situation carefully, and complete in weeks rather than months or years.